How important is it to be clean? Surah An-Nisa (Surah 4 – The Women) states:

 8 “‘These people honor me with their lips,

 10 Jesus called the crowd to him and said, “Listen and understand.
 11 What goes into someone’s mouth does not defile them, but what comes out of their mouth, that is what defiles them.”…

 15 Peter said, “Explain the parable to us.”

-In this encounter with the teachers of Jewish law, Isa al Masih (PBUH) pointed out that we are quick to build our religious obligations from ‘human traditions’ rather than from the message of God.
+In this encounter, Isa al Masih (PBUH) pointed out that we are quick to build our religious obligations from ‘human traditions’ rather than from the message of God.
 At the time of the prophet, the Jewish leaders ignored their obligation before Allah to care for their aged parents by giving their money to religious causes instead of helping their parents.

 Today we face the same problem of disregarding inner cleanliness.
 But Allah is very concerned with the uncleanness coming from our hearts.
 This uncleanness will result in our condemnation on the Day of Judgment if it is not cleaned.

 Beautiful on the Outside but on the Inside full of wickedness

 25 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You clean the outside of the cup and dish, but inside they are full of greed and self-indulgence.
 26 Blind Pharisee!
 First clean the inside of the cup and dish, and then the outside also will be clean.